Study: Increasing soy in your diet may lower your cancer risk

 - Different cooking and processing methods of soy products consumed may influence the availability of soy isoflavones and protein.

-- The studies reviewed in this analysis did not look at high-risk populations, such as people with an inherited mutation and those with a strong family history of cancer.
+- The studies reviewed in this analysis did not look at high-risk populations, such as people with an and those with a strong family history of cancer.
 Therefore, it is unclear if these results would be similar for a high-risk group of people.

 Past studies of the effect of soy on cancer risk showed mixed or unclear results.
 The findings of this study support including soy as a part of a healthy diet to reduce the risk of cancer.
 These results also suggest that soy isoflavones likely contribute the most to cancer risk reduction.